How Long Can Electric Car Batteries Last In 2024

 How Long Can Electric Car Batteries Last

-They are generally under warranty for 8 years or 100,000 miles, but new EV batteries are lasting much longer.
+EV batteries are generally under warranty for 8 years or 100,000 miles, but new EV batteries are lasting much longer.
 Tesla claims its EV batteries should last up to 500,000 miles.
+Assuming a gas car would last for 200,000 miles, choosing an EV could be like getting two cars for the price of one.

 Tesla is working on a 1 million mile battery and scientists recently proved EV batteries could eventually last 4 million miles.
 This makes EVs potentially much longer-lasting vehicles than cars with internal combustion engines.